openharmony/docs/en/application-dev/reference/apis/js-apis-app-ability-serviceExtensionAbility.md

 onCreate(want: Want): void;

-Called when a ServiceExtensionAbility is created to initialize the service logic.
+Called to initialize the service logic when a ServiceExtensionAbility is being created.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core